microsoft/tsyringe/README.md

 Parameter decorator for array parameters where the array contents will come from the container.
 It will inject an array using the specified injection token to resolve the values.

+If nothing is registered for the specified token and the token is a string or a symbol, it will inject an empty array.
+If nothing is registered for the specified token and the token is a class constructor, it will inject an array with a single instance of the class.

 #### Usage

 ```typescript